 The rules of the SEC require us to disclose the identity of directors, executive officers and greater than 10% owners of our common stock who did not file on a timely basis reports required by Section 16 of the Exchange Act.
-Based on review of reports filed by these reporting persons on the SEC's electronic filing, or EDGAR, system and written representations by our directors and executive officers, we believe that all of our directors, executive officers and greater than 10% owners complied with all filing requirements applicable to them during our fiscal year ended October 31, 2016, or fiscal 2016, except that one Form 4 reporting the vesting of restricted stock unit awards on December 5, 2015 and December 6, 2015 for Amy E. Dahl was not filed on a timely basis due to administrative error.
-Such vestings were subsequently disclosed in a Form 4 filed on December 9, 2015, one day after such Form 4 should have been filed.
+Based on review of reports filed by these reporting persons on the SEC's electronic filing, or EDGAR, system and written representations by our directors and executive officers, we believe that all of our directors, executive officers and greater than 10% owners complied with all filing requirements applicable to them during our fiscal year ended October 31, 2017, or fiscal 2017.